-You can wear blue-blocking sunglasses ($13, originally $30) to block out the artificial blue light at home.
+You can wear blue-blocking sunglasses ($30) to block out the artificial blue light at home.
 A University of Toledo study found that adults who wore blue-blocking shades three hours before they slept saw a significant improvement in quality of sleep.

 Of course, you can skip all these blue-blocking gadgets if you just limit your usage of electronics a few hours before bed.

 If you're not getting quality sleep, then perhaps you're not properly breathing.
-For a quick fix, get breath-right strips ($11) to help open nasal passages.
+For a quick fix, get breathe-right strips ($17) to help open nasal passages.

 We all know that you sleep better in a cool room (between 65 and 72 degrees Fahrenheit) because your body temperature needs to lower for you to get to sleep.
 However, if the temperature is too low, it may cause your feet to get chilly.
 And when your hands and feet are cold, the blood vessels constrict, retaining heat in your body and making it harder for you to fall asleep.
 Since cold feet are strongly linked to the sleep cycle, putting on a pair of socks in bed might be a good way to induce sleep more quickly.